 Cold Chain Packaging Solutions for Healthcare and Life Sciences

 The numbers are staggering: on average, it is estimated by logistics experts that the biopharma industry makes an average loss of $35 billion yearly because of spoilages due to temperature deviations.
-Therefore, ensuring your business finds the best expertise to provide the proper storage and transport of goods in temperature-controlled logistics is crucial.
+Therefore, providing the proper storage and transport of goods in temperature-controlled logistics is crucial.
 Let’s learn more about cold chain packaging and the solutions available for healthcare and life sciences.

 What is the role of packaging in cold chain transportation?